How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Running Google Analytics Reports

-Click the “Reports” tab on the right-hand side, and you can delve down into your data in a range of ways.
+Click the “Reports” tab on the right-hand side to delve into your data in various ways.
 These are split into:

-• Acquisition: How users come to your site (e.g. search engine vs social media).
+• Acquisition: How users visit your site (e.g., search engine vs social media).

-• Engagement: What content users view, what “events” that occur (e.g. “first visit”, “page view”, and events you’ve set up yourself), and more.
+• Engagement: What content users view, what “events” occur (e.g., “first visit,” “page view,” and events you’ve set up yourself), and more.

 • Monetization: If you have an eCommerce store, these reports can show you things like the items users added to their cart.